-We’ve been writing about the benefits of swimming on fitness for a while now, we’ve gone over which stroke is the best for burning the most calories as well as the physical, emotional and mental benefits that come with swimming.
-In this article we’ll do a deeper dive into the science of swimming for weight loss.
+Swimming has many perks.
+We’ve discussed the stroke that burns the most calories and the emotional and mental benefits of swimming.
+Let’s dive into the science of swimming for weight loss.
 What makes swimming the best exercise for total body weight loss?

 DNA & Diet

 Let’s talk about the role genetics and diet play in weight loss.
 Everyone’s body is different, which means how your weight fluctuates varies.

 Each person’s genetic makeup dictates how their body reacts to different foods, environments and activities.
 There’s no one-size fits all diet or workout regiment.
 For example, your body can’t process carbohydrates the same way somebody else’s does.
 Your body might process them more quickly or more slowly.

 A good diet lies between the intersection of genetics and diet.
 Consult a doctor or registered dietician to find a diet that works for you.
 Getting your diet right makes weight loss easier as your body becomes more efficient.

 Losing weight is about your behavior alongside genes and diet.